 6) M.P.
 Fanti, M. Dotoli, “MATLAB: Guida al laboratorio di automatica”,

-Classroom sessions with the alternate use of slides and explanations with examples at the blackboard.
-Discussion and resolution of exercises at the blackboard on all topics of the course.
+Lessons with theory illustrated by examples.
+Exercitations with problem solving on all teaching topics.
 A glimpse of computer aided control systems design using MATLAB and Control Systems Toolbox.

 Assessment methods and criteria